zebreus/replicate-api/README.md

 ## Older node versions

 This package uses the `fetch` API which is only supported in Node.js 18 and up.
 If you need to use an older version of node, you can probably use node-fetch but I have not tested it.
+It should be enough to just have node-fetch installed.
-The Options object supports passing a custom fetch function, you can probably just pass `node-fetch` there.
-If you polyfill the fetch function globally it should also work.
+The Options object supports passing a custom fetch function, you can also try to pass `node-fetch` there.